espocrm/documentation/docs/development/how-to-start.md

     By default, grunt installs composer dependencies.
 You can skip it by running `grunt offline`.

+#### Javascript transpiling

+Building with *grunt* includes the transpiling step.
+Though you can run it manually with the folloing commands.

+Transpile all:

+`node js/transpile`

+Transpile a specific file (can be useful for a file watcher in the IDE):

+`node js/transpile -f $FilePathRelativeToProjectRoot$`

 ### Branches

 * *fix* – upcoming maintenance release; fixes should be pushed to this branch;